 Listen to Asad Ali Khan's actual performance of raga Todi to appreciate its expressive power!

-Trying to follow the intricacy of alankara (note treatment) with a simplistic notation of melodic phrases shows the disruption between “model-based” experimental musicology and the reality of musical practice.
-This explains why we resorted to descriptive models (e.g. automatic notation) captured by the Melodic Movement Analyzer or computer tools such as Praat, rather than attempting to reconstruct melodic phrases from theoretical models.
-Experiments on scales deal with the “skeletal” nature of intonation, which is a necessary yet not sufficient parameter for describing melodic types.
+Attempting to follow the intricacies of alankara (note treatment) with a simplistic notation of melodic phrases demonstrates the disconnection between 'model-based' experimental musicology and the reality of musical practice.
+This explains why we have relied on descriptive models (e.g. automatic notation) captured by the Melodic Movement Analyser or computer tools such as Praat, rather than attempting to reconstruct melodic phrases from theoretical models.
+Experiments with scales deal with the "skeletal" nature of intonation, which is a necessary but not sufficient parameter for describing melodic types.

-All examples shown on this page are available in the sample set bp3-ctests-main.zip shared on GitHub.
-Follow instructions on Bol Processor ‘BP3’ and its PHP interface to install BP3 and learn its basic operation.
-Download and install Csound from its distribution page.
+All examples shown on this page are available in the bp3-ctests-main.zip sample set shared on GitHub.
+Follow the instructions on Bol Processor ‘BP3’ and its PHP interface to install BP3 and learn its basic operation.

 Bernard Bel — Dec.
 2020